GLOBE Research Ideas - Eclipse

 GLOBE Research Ideas

-Did you know -- The GLOBE citizen science mobile app, GLOBE Observer, will have a special option to record air and surface temperature on the days before, after, and during the eclipse.
-The app will tell you what time the eclipse will occur at your location, and will provide you with a pre-made datasheet for the data you collect.
-It will even prompt you to make measurements at timed intervals directly before, during, and after the eclipse.
+The GLOBE Program's app, GLOBE Observer, will have a special option to record air temperature on the days before and during the eclipse.
+The app will tell you what time the eclipse will occur at your location, and will prompt you to make measurements at timed intervals directly before, during, and after the eclipse, as well as to take periodic clouds observations and to report on the land cover at your location (which may affect the temperature changes.)
+The app will produce a special graph (see examples below) showing your observations that you can share, as well as sending the data to the GLOBE database.
+Learn more on the GLOBE Eclipse landing page on the Observer website.

 Students can measure current air temperature using a thermometer held in the open air but in the shade for at least three minutes.